Doocie History, Family Crest & Coats of Arms

 The surname Doocie was first found in Staffordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire and held a family seat at Wittenhall.

-Important Dates for the Doocie family
+Early History of the Doocie family

 This web page shows only a small excerpt of our Doocie research.
 Another 175 words (12 lines of text) covering the years 1631, 1661, 1510, 1600, 1096, 1504, 1455, 1487, 1575, 1634, 1631 and 1656 are included under the topic Early Doocie History in all our PDF Extended History products and printed products wherever possible.